Vietnam.vn - Nền tảng quảng bá Việt Nam

 Formerly Director of the Large Enterprise Tax Management Department (General Department of Taxation), former Deputy Director of the Tax Policy Department (Ministry of Finance), Mr. Phung supports the Ministry of Finance's viewpoint of maintaining the tax calculation method for alcohol.

 Sharing the same opinion with Mr. Phung, also supporting the method of calculating tax on alcohol and beer that the Ministry of Finance has chosen is Dr. Vo Tri Thanh - Director of the Institute for Brand and Competitiveness Strategy Research.
-He was formerly Deputy Director of the Central Institute for Economic Management.
+He is the former Deputy Director of the Central Institute for Economic Management.

-Dr. Vo Tri Thanh said that every type of tax and every method of tax calculation has its advantages and disadvantages, and that high taxes do not necessarily benefit the budget.
+Dr. Vo Tri Thanh said that every type of tax and every method of calculating tax has its advantages and disadvantages, and high taxes do not necessarily benefit the budget.
 And if taxes are too high and affect production and business, budget revenue will also be affected.

 Thanh's point of view is: The Government's policy is to find a balanced solution for the supply and demand of alcohol to ensure: Economic efficiency (resource allocation, competition); Social efficiency (meeting necessary, healthy needs but minimizing negative impacts); Budget revenue (a certain benefit of the state).
 However, this is a complex and not simple task, with many perspectives and noteworthy policy implications.

 “This is also a valuable time to support businesses in restructuring production and improving competitiveness.
-We should carefully and deeply study supply and demand, market (segments) and socio-economic conditions of Vietnam, especially the process of implementing the country's development goals to 2030 and 2045, and different scenarios applying relative, mixed and absolute tax methods,” said Mr. Thanh.
+We should carefully and deeply research supply and demand, market (segments) and socio-economic conditions of Vietnam, especially the process of implementing the country's development goals to 2030 and 2045, and different scenarios applying relative, mixed and absolute tax methods,” Mr. Thanh said.

-Dr. Vo Tri Thanh said that the special consumption tax rate for beer and alcohol, especially beer, will not be adjusted until 2025.
+Dr. Vo Tri Thanh said that the special consumption tax rate for beer and alcohol, especially beer, should not be adjusted until 2025.
 The relative special consumption tax rate may increase in 2026, by about 5-10%.
-It is necessary to consider around 2030 when Vietnam becomes a country with an upper middle income, and apply a mixed special consumption tax method to beer and alcohol.
-Initially, it is possible to apply multiple levels of absolute tax rates depending on whether the product is popular or high-end, and adjust the relative tax rates.
+It should be considered that around 2030, when Vietnam becomes a high-middle income country, the mixed special consumption tax method can be applied to beer and alcohol.
+Initially, it is possible to apply multiple levels of absolute tax rates depending on the product, whether it is a popular or high-end product, and adjust the relative tax rate.

 Ha Linh